Skip to Main Content

 Low- or no-interest promotional periodGood credit is usually needed to qualify

-2. Credit card consolidation loan
+2. Debt consolidation loan

 You can get one from various places, including banks, credit unions, and online lenders.
 You may qualify for a lower rate than your average credit card debt if you have good to excellent credit.
+According to the Federal Reserve, the average interest rate on credit cards was 21.37% APR.
+The average interest rate on a two-year personal loan was 11.66%, more than nine percentage points lower.

 But a downside is that some lenders charge origination fees, which can increase the total borrowing cost of the loan.